Intention (film): Chapter 4: From Incheon to the Last Island

 Troubling AIS data appeared shortly after the Sewol turned out of the port at Incheon.
-At around 1:50 AM on the 16th, a special message in the AIS data was triggered in the waters off of Gunsan when the speed of the Sewol shot above 23 knots, indicating that the crew must have increased the engine power if the tide was not responsible for the gain, and another sharp turn message appears in the data.
+At around 1:50 am on the 16th, a special message in the AIS data was triggered in the waters off of Gunsan when the speed of the Sewol shot above 23 knots, indicating that the crew must have increased the engine power if the tide was not responsible for the gain, and another sharp turn message appears in the data.
 Hee-Geun Seo, one of the survivors of the sinking, noticed the sudden list to the left before the ship righted itself.
-The MOF data submitted to the National Assembly showed the data for 1:50 AM, but left out about 30% of the original data in its decoding.
-By excluding this data, the government's analysis covered up the fact that the AIS information was being sent at a rate of 30 times a minute, which would have showed that the Sewol's speed at this time was over 23 knots and out of its normal operation range.
+The MOF data submitted to the National Assembly showed the data for 1:50 am, but left out about 30% of the original data in its decoding.
+By excluding this data, the government's analysis covered up the fact that the AIS information was being sent at a rate of 30 times a minute, which would have shown that the Sewol's speed at this time was over 23 knots and out of its normal operation range.
 The MOF data showed that the speed of the ship was only 17 knots.

-At around 4:00 AM on April 16, the government's AIS servers in Daejeon (far inland) stopped recording all AIS data.
+At around 4:00 am on April 16, the government's AIS servers in Daejeon (far inland) stopped recording all AIS data.
 At 4:11, however, the speed of the Sewol was reported as below 14 knots.
-At 5:00 AM, the speed reportedly increased and then slowed again at around 5:50 AM.
+At 5:00 am, the speed reportedly increased and then slowed again at around 5:50 am.
 The pattern repeated itself, and so the report rate for the AIS data followed this pattern.
-At 7:00 AM, Sewol entered the Dadohae area near Uido, and a series of special messages occurred for the next 30 minutes (54 messages).
+At 7:00 am, Sewol entered the Dadohae area near Uido, and a series of special messages occurred for the next 30 minutes (54 messages).

 Interview of Students Who Survived the Sinking

 Only 75 students from Danwon High School were rescued.
-During a mass interview, the children shout out that the ship's movements in the morning were “violent” at around 7:00 AM.
-They call out that between 7 and 7:30 AM, there was a violent list of the ship.
+During a mass interview, the children shout out that the ship's movements in the morning were "violent" at around 7:00 am.
+They call out that between 7 and 7:30 am, there was a violent list of the ship.
 This was assumed to be the time when Sewol passed between two islands, Uido and Maemuldo.

 Analysis of the Video Footage from the Sewol

 The video footage from the Sewol was salvaged almost two months after the sinking, so there is little footage available that can prove the speed of the ferry.
 The Sewol's CCTV Digital Video Recorder (DVR) was recovered.
-There is no data from the 7-7:30 AM time slot, or data from before that time.
+There is no data from the 7-7:30 am time slot, or data from before that time.
 The Sewol's CCTV may have been turned off.